 These chicken wings were cooked with a very unique Chinese condiment, red fermented beancurd.
 Initially, I had a bit of hesitation, joggling for a while before adding the condiment.
 I guessed it might not appeal to my daughter’s western palate.
 Yet, it took me by surprise, she loved them and ate more than half of the dish.
 It might be the charming of chicken wings do the trick anyway.
-Who knows?

-Chicken Wings with Red-Fermented Beancurd (Printable recipe)
+Chicken Wings with Red-Fermented Beancurd Recipe

 Ingredients: